Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

 \textbf{Multimodal knowledge graphs} extend classic work in language and symbolic knowledge graphs (e.g., Freebase~\cite{bollacker2008freebase}, DBpedia~\cite{auer2007dbpedia}, YAGO~\cite{suchanek2007yago}, WordNet~\cite{miller1995wordnet}) to semantic networks containing multimodal concepts as nodes and multimodal relationships as edges~\cite{zhu2022multi}.
 Multimodal knowledge graphs are important because they enable the grounding of structured information in the visual and physical world.
-For example,~\citet{liu2019mmkg} demonstrates techniques for constructing multimodal knowledge graphs containing both numerical features and images for entities.
-The visual genome dataset is another example containing dense annotations of objects, attributes, and relationships within images to improve tasks such as image description and question answering~\citet{krishna2017visual}.
-These multimodal knowledge bases have been shown to benefit visual question answering~\cite{wu2016ask,zhu2015building}, knowledge base completion~\cite{pezeshkpour2018embedding}, and image captioning~\cite{melas2018training,yao2018exploring}.
-Building upon the recent advances in multimodal transformers and pretrained models,~\citet{gui2021kat} integrates implicit and explicit knowledge into vision-and-language transformers for automatic reasoning over both knowledge sources during answer generation.
-We refer the reader to a comprehensive survey by~\citet{zhu2022multi} for additional references on this topic.
+For example,~\citet{liu2019mmkg} constructs multimodal knowledge graphs containing both numerical features and images for entities.
+Visual Genome is another example containing dense annotations of objects, attributes, and relationships in images and text~\cite{krishna2017visual}.
+These multimodal knowledge bases have been shown to benefit visual question answering~\cite{wu2016ask,zhu2015building}, knowledge base completion~\cite{pezeshkpour2018embedding}, and image captioning~\cite{melas2018training,yao2018exploring}.~\citet{gui2021kat} integrates knowledge into vision-and-language transformers for automatic reasoning over both knowledge sources.
+We refer the reader to a comprehensive survey by~\citet{zhu2022multi} for additional references.